 Established in 2003, the mission of Arts Reach is to offer school children experience and education through live performances of various arts genre.

 Arts Reach is designed to provide entertaining performances with cultural and racial diversity.
-This project is unique because it is run in collaboration with the college's award winning academic course, Soundings, as well as collaborating with Castleton students in researching and writing some of the curriculum guides provided to teachers.
+This project is unique because it is run in collaboration with the university's award winning academic course, Soundings, as well as collaborating with Castleton students in researching and writing some of the curriculum guides provided to teachers.

 There is no admission charge, but reservations must be made in advance by calling Jess Cowden at (802) 468-1258.

 Arts Reach performances are not open to the general public unless noted.

 It has been said that GARRY KRINSKY resembles a living cartoon with his animated movement and non-stop energy.
 Garry was an original member of the Boston Buffoons, co-founder of the Patchwork Players, and a member of The Wright Bros., a New England vaudeville troupe.
 Since 1978, Garry has brought his high energy and experience to thousands of schools, theaters and festivals.
 He has also performed on live television, including the NBC Today Show.
 In 1995, Garry created his Toying with Science program and has since been touring it across the U.S. and Canada to rave reviews.
 Garry is a very physical entertainer.